aallam/aallam.github.io/_posts/2026-05-09-writing-libraries-is-writing-contracts.md

 ## Dependencies become user dependencies

-Every dependency you add to a library becomes part of someone else's application.
+Every runtime dependency you expose, including its transitive dependencies, becomes part of someone else's application.

 That does not mean libraries should have no dependencies.
 Good dependencies can reduce bugs, improve standards compliance, and let maintainers focus on the library's actual purpose.
 But dependencies carry costs that are different in a library than in an application.